Judith Quiney: Marriage

-Holy Trinity Church, Stratford upon Avon, where Judith was married.
-View from the opposite bank of the River Avon.

 On 10 February 1616, Judith Shakespeare married Thomas Quiney, a vintner of Stratford, in Holy Trinity Church.
 The assistant vicar, Richard Watts, who later married Quiney's sister Mary, probably officiated.
 The wedding took place during the pre-Lenten season of Shrovetide, which was a prohibitive time for marriages.
 In 1616, the period in which marriages were banned without dispensation from the church, including Ash Wednesday and Lent, started on 23 January, Septuagesima Sunday and ended on 7 April, the Sunday after Easter.
 Hence the marriage required a special licence issued by the Bishop of Worcester, which the couple had failed to obtain.
 Presumably they had posted the required banns in church, since Walter Wright of Stratford was cited for marrying without banns or licence, but this was not considered sufficient.
 The infraction was a minor one apparently caused by the minister, as three other couples were also wed that February.
 Quiney was nevertheless summoned by Walter Nixon to appear before the consistory court in Worcester.
 (This same Walter Nixon was later involved in a Star Chamber case and was found guilty of forging signatures and taking bribes.)
 Quiney failed to appear by the required date.
 The register recorded the judgement, which was excommunication, on or about 12 March 1616.
 It is unknown if Judith was also excommunicated, but in any case the punishment did not last long.
 In November of the same year, they were back in church for the baptism of their firstborn child.

 The marriage did not begin well.
 Quiney had recently impregnated another woman, Margaret Wheeler, who died in childbirth along with her child; both were buried on 15 March 1616.
 A few days later, on 26 March, Quiney appeared before the Bawdy Court, which dealt, among other things, with "whoredom and uncleanliness."
 Confessing in open court to "carnal copulation" with Margaret Wheeler, he submitted himself for correction and was sentenced to open penance "in a white sheet (according to custom)" before the Congregation on three Sundays.
 He also had to admit to his crime, this time wearing ordinary clothes, before the Minister of Bishopton in Warwickshire.
 The first part of the sentence was remitted, essentially letting him off with a five-shilling fine to be given to the parish's poor.
 As Bishopton had no church, but only a chapel, he was spared any public humiliation.